 To be eligible to apply for an undergraduate bursary, applicants must have a parent or spouse who:

-- has worked in the UK as a grocer, chemist or commercial traveller for at least five years; and
+- has worked in the UK as a commercial traveller, pharmacist or grocer for at least five years; and

-- is currently working in one of these occupations, or has retired within the last ten years.
+- is currently working in one of these occupations, or has retired within the last ten years (from time of applying).

 What we mean by ‘commercial traveller’

-A chemist is someone who is registered with the General Pharmaceutical Council, who sells or dispenses medicines direct to the public.
+A pharmacist is someone who is registered with the General Pharmaceutical Council, who sells or dispenses medicines directly to the public.
+We also accept pharmacy technicians who prepare and dispense prescriptions under the supervision of a pharmacist and are also registered with the General Pharmaceutical Council.

 What we mean by ‘grocer’

-A grocer is someone who owns or works in an independent UK business that sells a wide range of both food supplies and non-edible articles for household use.
-People who own or work for one of the major retailers (including the main supermarket chains) are not covered by this definition, and are not eligible to apply.
+A grocer is someone who owns or works in a small independent retail store that sells a wide range of both food supplies and non-edible articles for household use.
+Typically known as a corner shop or convenience store.
+Greengrocers and those who own or work for the major retailers (including the main supermarket chains) are not covered by this definition, and are not eligible to apply.